isgasho/xs/README.md

 --

-This is a drop-in replacement for the golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and net.Conn type) using the experimental HerraduraKEx 'secure' key exchange algorithm, first released at github.com/Caume/HerraduraKEx
+Package herradurakex is a drop-in replacement for golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and the net.Conn type) using the experimental HerraduraKEx 'secure' key exchange algorithm, first released at (Omar Elejandro Herrera Reyna's github page)[github.com/Caume/HerraduraKEx].

 One can simply replace calls to net.Dial() with hkex.Dial(), and likewise net.Listen() with hkex.Listen(), to obtain connections (hkex.Conn) conforming